minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Only topics which do not fit in another map section, but are still related to maps go here.

-### Map Review and Showcase

-* Topics must contain a link to the thread of the map you are doing a review or showcase for, not a link to the download
-* Do not create topics to advertise YouTube channels
-* __One Topic__

-  Keep reviews and showcases in one topic.
-Do not make a new topic for each new showcase or review.
-* Videos must be embed in the thread
-* Topics must contain at least one showcase or review

 ## Maps

 * Topics must have screenshots